WangLabCSU/xbio/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# enricher
+# xbio

 <!-- badges: start -->
 <!-- badges: end -->

-The enricher package provides a lightweight and extensible interface for performing functional enrichment analysis of gene sets, supporting the biological interpretation of omics data.
+The xbio package provides a lightweight and extensible interface for performing functional enrichment analysis of gene sets, supporting the biological interpretation of omics data.
 It integrates multiple annotation resources, including KEGG and other widely used biological